Ircama/epson_print_conf/README.md

 ## Creating an executable for the GUI

-Alternatively to run the GUI via `python ui.py`, it is possible to build an executable file via *pyinstaller*.
+Alternatively to running the GUI via `python ui.py`, it is possible to build an executable file via *pyinstaller*.

 Install *pyinstaller* with `pip install pyinstaller`.